k8snetworkplumbingwg/sriov-network-device-plugin/README.md

 For example, if 2 devices are allocated from `intel.com/sriov` extended resource then the allocated device information will be found in following env variable:
 `PCIDEVICE_INTEL_COM_SRIOV=0000:03:02.1,0000:03:04.3`

+## Virtual Deployments Support

+### Configure Device Plugin extended selectors in virtual environments

+SR-IOV network device plugin supports running in a virtualized environment.
+However, not all device selectors are applicable as the VFs are passthrough to the VM without any association to their respective PF, hence any device selector that relies on the association between a VF and its PF will not work and therefore the _pfNames_ and _rootDevices_ extended selectors will not work in a virtual deployment.
+The common selector _pciAddress_ can be used to select the virtual device.

+## CNI plugins in virtual environments

+SR-IOV CNI plugin doesn't support running in a virtualized environment since it always requires accessing to PF device which usually doesn't exist in VM.
+The recommended CNI plugin to use in virtulized environment is the [host-device](https://www.cni.dev/plugins/main/host-device/) CNI plugin.

+### Virtual environments with no iommu

+SR-IOV network device plugin supports allocating VFIO devices in a virtualized environment without a virtualized iommu.
+For more information refer to [this](./docs/dpdk/README-virt.md).

 ## Multi Architecture Support